Proposed Bike Path Can Reduce Bicycle Accidents in Downtown Las Vegas

 Unfortunately, when cyclists are on the road with other motor vehicles, they face risk of collisions.
 Bicyclists don’t have the kind of protection that drivers and passengers of motor vehicles have, making them susceptible to severe and even fatal injuries during a bicycle-versus-motor vehicle crash.

 If you sustained injuries in a bicycle crash, you should immediately seek medical attention for your injuries.
-If the crash and your injuries were caused by the driver of the auto, you should also seek out the advice of an attorney to find out your rights for compensation under the law.
+If the crash and your injuries were caused by the driver of the car, you should also seek out the advice of an attorney to find out your rights for compensation under the law.
 The lawyers at Bertoldo, Baker, Carter & Smith have the combined skill and experience to help you receive the compensation that you deserve so that you can move forward with your life.